KishorRShetty/webpack-5/README.md

 <title><%=htmlWebpackPlugin.options.title %></title>

 ## hashing for caching the js. hash changes on every build

 add [contenthash], now the js filename will have a hash
 filename: "[name][contenthash].js",

 ## auto reload

 add "dev":"webpack serve" in pkg and type YES for the below prompt
 `Would you like to install 'webpack-dev-server' package?`

 ## configure the devServer

 specify the directory
 open, reload the browser window compress etc

+## prevent multiple js creation on modifying the js src code

+clean: true in the output obj

+## show the error line : helps to debug in f12

+devtool: 'source-map'
+we will get a .js.map file in the dist folder we can use it in the browser devtools sources tab

+## backward-compatibility (old browsers) babel use if required

+npm i -D babel-loader @babel/core @babel/preset-env
+configure it under module: rules: in wc.js

+## assets